Investment Objectives

 Market environment and performance

 The economic disparity between the US and the Eurozone remained.
 While Europe’s economy has consistently shown signs of weakening, particularly as its largest economies continue to face a deterioration in economic metrics, the US has maintained a relatively steady economic trajectory.
-Recent Purchasing Managers’ Index (PMI) data supports these trends, indicating a slowdown in the Eurozone and a potential technical recession in Germany, Europe’s largest economy.
+Recent Purchasing Managers’ Index (PMI) data supports these trends, indicating an overall slowdown in the Eurozone, despite GDP growth somewhat surprising to the upside.
+Data from Eurostat showed eurozone economic growth was 0.4% QoQ in Q3, accelerating from 0.2% in the previous three months.
+Spain and Portugal registered the fastest growth rates.

-Inflation, consequent to the base effect, particularly on energy, fell to 1.8% in September, the lowest since April 2021, compared to 2.2% in August and preliminary estimates of 1.9%.
-Core inflation, albeit marginally, eased to 2.7%.
-A particular concern for the ECB is services inflation, which remains anchored at or above 4.0% for a fifth consecutive month.
-The labour market remained healthy, with unemployment rate revolving at notable lows (6.4% in August), and significantly below a 20-year average of 9.3%.
+Inflation, previously noting a substantial decline due to base effects (particularly on energy), rose to 2.0% in October, compared to 1.7% in September and preliminary estimates of 1.9%.
+Core inflation and services inflation remained steady at 2.7% and 3.9%, respectively.
+The labour market remained healthy, with the unemployment rate revolving at notable lows (6.3% in September), and significantly below a 20-year average of 9.3%.

-In the US, disinflationary trends sustained.
+Disinflationary trends sustained.
 The latest inflation release showed a modest slowing, as headline inflation fell for a sixth straight month to 2.4% in September, the lowest since February 2021, from 2.5% in August, yet above forecasts of 2.3%.
 Core inflation, which excludes volatile items such as food and energy, edged higher to 3.3% in September of 2024 from the three-year low of 3.2% recorded in the two previous months.
-On the employment front, the labour market – previously exhibit signs of cooling – surprised to the upside.
+On the employment front, the labour market, previously exhibiting signs of cooling, surprised to the upside.
 Revised data showed stronger-than-expected job growth in August, followed by a robust increase in September: 254k jobs added, well above forecasts of 140k.
 Additionally, the unemployment rate eased to 4.1%, the lowest in three months, and down from a previous month reading of 4.2%.

 Fund performance

 The manager, in line with its mandate, maintained an active approach to managing the portfolio.
 Throughout the month, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to continued easing, and exposure to European exposure – continued to take advantage of selective opportunities, primarily by participating in initial offerings.
-Credit issuers which the CC High Income Bond Fund increased its exposure to include; Air France KLM, Azelis Finance, and IGT Lottery Holdings.
+Credit issuers which the CC High Income Bond Fund added or increased its exposure to include; SES SA, Holding D’Infra Metiers, and Accorinvest Group SA.

 Market and investment outlook

-The narrative for credit markets remained largely unchanged throughout the third quarter, with investor focus centered on economic data and central bank policy.
-In their most recent and respective policy meetings, central bankers demonstrated their willingness to adopt an accommodative bias, depending on economic needs, with a willingness to adjust policy accordingly to foster a healthy economic environment.
-Both the ECB and Fed continued to emphasize data dependency, with both now prioritizing the employment market.
-That said, the ECB remains closely attentive to inflation, particularly within the services sector.
-The Federal Reserve, with its dual mandate of price stability and maximum employment, sees the upside risk to inflation diminishing but the downside risk to employment increasing.
+Central banks have recently adopted a more accommodative stance, tailoring their policies to specific economic needs.
+Both the European Central Bank (ECB) and the Federal Reserve (Fed) have emphasized data-driven decision-making, with a particular focus on the employment market.
+However, the ECB remains vigilant about inflation, especially after the unexpected October surge.
+The Fed, with its dual mandate of price stability and maximum employment, sees the upside risk to inflation diminishing but the downside risk to employment increasing.
 This suggests a need for a policy adjustment, but it should not be interpreted as prioritizing employment over inflation.
 A shift in the balance of risks does not mean a change in the importance attached to each goal.

-Going forward, we will continue to actively assess market conditions and capitalize on compelling credit opportunities.
-In line with recent portfolio adjustments, we will continue to gradually increase the portfolio duration and exposure to European credit.
-This strategic shift is underpinned by Europe’s earlier stage in the credit cycle, offering potential upside, and the prospect of the ECB leading global rate cuts.
+Going forward, we will maintain our active approach, seeking out compelling credit opportunities.
+In line with recent portfolio adjustments, we will gradually increase the portfolio’s duration and exposure to European credit.
+This strategic shift is motivated by Europe’s earlier stage in the credit cycle and the ECB’s potential to lead global rate cuts.

 -